project-oak/hafnium-verification/hackathon/README.md

 Also specify functions that are called by these HVCs.
 For example, [ ...
 TODO ... ] calls [ ... ].

-An example global state is given in [...
-TODO ...].
+Because all of the HVCs rely on having some specification of the global state, an initial global state specification is given in [...
+TODO ...], though you may need amend it as you work on specifying the calls.

 An example send specification is given in [...
 TODO ...].